Amazing Ancient Chumash Cave Paintings In California Offer Insight Into Ancient Shamanism And Supernatural Beliefs

 The word shaman originates from the Tungus tribe in Siberia.
 Anthropologists coined this term and have used it to refer to the spiritual and ceremonial leaders among indigenous cultures worldwide.

 Shamanism can be described as the universal spiritual wisdom inherent to all indigenous tribes.
-As all ancient spiritual practices are rooted in nature, shamanism is the method by which we as human beings can strengthen that natural connection.
+As all ancient spiritual practices are rooted in nature, shamanism is how we, as human beings, can strengthen that natural connection.

 Painted Cave, Santa Barbara County, California - Image credit: Doc Searls

-The way a shaman interacted with the supernatural was by entering a hallucinogenic trance, or altered state of consciousness.
-In this altered state, brought on either by surprisingly potent native tobacco or jimsonweed, shamans received visions and supernatural power from spirit helpers often in the forms of dangerous and powerful animals like rattlesnakes and grizzly bears.
+A shaman interacted with the supernatural by entering a hallucinogenic trance or altered state of consciousness.
+In this altered state, brought on by surprisingly potent native tobacco or jimsonweed, shamans received visions and supernatural power from spirit helpers, often in the forms of dangerous and powerful animals like rattlesnakes and grizzly bears.

-Spirit helpers almost never took the form of an animal that was an important source of food, because it was 'taboo for a shaman to eat meat from the species of his helper.'
+Spirit helpers rarely took the form of an animal that was an important food source because it was 'taboo for a shaman to eat meat from the species of his helper.'

 Myths And Legends Of The Chumash People

-Like all ancient people, the Chumash had myths and legends that told about the creation of the world, the first humans, and sacred places.
+Like all ancient people, the Chumash had myths and legends about the world's creation, the first humans, and sacred places.
 These ancient stories were passed on verbally from one generation to the next for thousands of years before the advent of written language.
 Tales were often told around the fire in the evening for entertainment.

 The Chumash people believed we live in one of three worlds.
 The two other worlds are below and above us, we are in the middle world.
 There are two serpents that hold our world up from below.
 When they are tired they move, and that causes earthquakes.